amuzetnoM/cthulu/docs/README.md

 ## Overview

-Cthulhu implements a staged, modular approach to automated trading.
+Cthulu implements a staged, modular approach to automated trading.
 The architecture emphasizes clear boundaries, testability, and safety with pluggable components that can be enhanced without disrupting core functionality.